pulumi/docs/quickstart/azure/setup.md

 Please refer to the Azure documentation for detailed instructions:

 * [Using the Azure CLI](https://docs.microsoft.com/en-us/cli/azure/create-an-azure-service-principal-azure-cli?view=azure-cli-latest)
+* Alternatively you can use [Azure Cloud Shell](https://shell.azure.com/) if you do not want to install Azure CLI
 * [Using the Azure Portal](https://docs.microsoft.com/en-us/azure/azure-resource-manager/resource-group-create-service-principal-portal?view=azure-cli-latest)

 After creating a Service Principal, you will obtain three important tokens, mapping to the three shown earlier: